 NINE // Happy Little Family by Rebecca Caudill: Set in the early 1900s, this is the first in a four-book series about a young girl and her family living in rural Kentucky.
 Now that she is four years old, Bonnie Fairchild is excited to begin doing the same things her older siblings are allowed to do — skating on a frozen pond, wearing grown-up hats, walking on a path alone, and beginning school.
 The series also includes Schoolhouse in the Woods, Up and Down the River, and Schoolroom in the Parlor.

-TEN // Rickshaw Girl by Mitali Perkins: Set in Bangladesh a young girl named Naima is frustrated with her inability to help her family earn money simply because she is a girl.
+ELEVEN // Rickshaw Girl by Mitali Perkins: Set in Bangladesh a young girl named Naima is frustrated with her inability to help her family earn money simply because she is a girl.
 But when she accidentally wrecks her father’s rickshaw, she determines that she must find a way to pay for the repairs.

-ELEVEN // The Great Cake Mystery by Alexander McCall Smith: Eight-year-old Precious Ramotswe solves her first case as a detective when a classmate is wrongly accused of stealing snacks from the other children.
+TWELVE // The Great Cake Mystery by Alexander McCall Smith: Eight-year-old Precious Ramotswe solves her first case as a detective when a classmate is wrongly accused of stealing snacks from the other children.
 Set in Botswana this book addresses issues of honesty, loyalty, integrity, and the dangers of making false assumptions.
 Discussion questions are included in the back of the book, along with a recipe for Precious’s Sponge Cake Worth Stealing.